iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 ### Language determines thinking (Язык определяет мышления)

+Why need to learn form "simple" languages, which providing basic concepts and not too complicated?
+?
 Stating learning programming from complex programming languages (like Java, C++ and even C) is bad idea, newbie learners will have hard been understanding their concepts and not really will learn programming.

-Don't need to learn someone programming if you don't know what is in fundamental level.
-And if you really want to learn someone find good proven education path.

-Knowing [[Data_structure|data structures]] is important, if you're not understanding difference (and in result where they can be used) between `vector` and `list` in C++ and you won't understand it this is bad sign.
+Knowing [[Data_structure|data structures]] is important, if you're not understanding difference (and in result where they can be used) between `vector` and `list` in C++ and you **won't understand it** this is bad sign.

-Mixing C and C++ is bad idea (maintainability).
+Mixing C and C++ is bad idea (maintainability reason).

+Why learning C as first programming language is not so good?
+?
 C as first programming language is not suitable, you need to understand pointers first and work with them (and it's hard).

+Why knowing language on fundamental level is important?
+?
 Understanding code as "magic commands" is not good for good programmers, you need to understand code on very low level to create truly effective programs.